Europe stocks' tentative recovery rally fizzles out

 "In the short-term it will help calm things down, but if you look at what happened at Lehman during the crisis, it didn't do much," Valahu said.

 "You can still short futures and options," he added.
-(Reporting by Blaise Robinson; additional reporting by Sudip Kar-Gupta in London)
+(Reporting by Blaise Robinson; additional reporting by Sudip Kar-Gupta in London; editing by Sophie Walker)

 Feb 11 Major U.S. retailers Sears and Kmart this week removed 31 Trump Home items from their online product offerings to focus on more profitable items, a spokesman said on Saturday.